 There will still be times when it’s necessary to count rows on the knit fabric; for dropped stitches, ripping back your work, losing your place, and when measuring gauge.
 For these instances it’s important to understand how the pattern stitch is formed, and to recognize multiples and repeats.
 A multiple is the number of stitches required to form one complete pattern stitch or motif, horizontally.
 Stitches and rows are repeated in a sequence to create the pattern.

-Most pattern stitches require you know four basic operations: how to make the knit and purl stitches, how to make a yarnover (yo) and how to use a cable needle.
-The easiest pattern stitch to count from the knit fabric is stockinette stitch (knit one row, purl one row).
-The “V’s” running horizontal is the stitch count, and each “V” running vertical is a row.
-Each purl row on the back side of stockinette stitch can be counted as one complete row.
-I find it easier to count the “V’s” on the right side.
+The easiest pattern stitch to count on the knit fabric is stockinette stitch or reverse stockinette stitch.
+The number of “V’s” running horizontal is the stitch count, and the number of “V’s” running vertical is the row count.
+Each purl row on the back side of stockinette stitch can be counted as one row, but I find it easier to count the “V’s”.

-For garter stitch, every ridge is equal to two knit rows, because you knit each row.
+Garter stitch looks the same on both sides.
+Every ridge of stitches is equal to two knit rows, because you knit every row.